Quick Start

 Automatic Attachment

 If you're running VIIPER on the same machine where you want to use the device, it's likely already attached automatically!
-Check your device manager or lsusb to confirm.
+Check the Windows device manager or lsusb to confirm.

 Manual Attachment